 It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately or without consent.

-The dumped refuse is often man-made debris or waste odds and ends such cigarette butts, paper or cardboard boxes, tin or aluminium cans, and glass or plastic bottles.
+The dumped refuse is often man-made debris or waste odds and ends.
+Examples include cigarette butts, paper or cardboard boxes, tin or aluminium cans, and glass or plastic bottles.

-The offence of dropping litter also includes cumbersome and hazardous waste products such as electrical appliances, electronics, car tyres, and batteries.
+The offence of dropping litter also includes cumbersome and hazardous waste products.
+Dangerous types of waste items are electrical appliances, electronics, car tyres, and batteries.

-The UK litter dropping law aims to prosecute and fine those who knowingly deposit trash improperly instead of disposing the rubbish in an appropriate manner.
+The UK litter dropping law aims to prosecute and fine those who knowingly deposit trash improperly.
+They do so, instead of disposing the rubbish in an appropriate manner.

-The dropping of litter is not only a disgraceful blot on the nation's landscape but littering also causes a problem for local residents and the authorities.
+The dropping of litter is a disgraceful blot on the nation's landscape.
+But, littering also causes a problem for local residents and the authorities.
 This is the main reason why the United Kingdom has litter dropping laws and legislation to deal with the offenders.

 Section 87 of this litter dropping law makes it an offence to throw down, drop or otherwise deposit, and leave litter in any place in the open air.